-Harvesting your crop is one of the most satisfying things about growing herbs.
+Harvesting herbs is one of the most satisfying things about growing these fragrant plants in your garden.
 Taking a bunch of freshly harvested herbs to use for cooking in the kitchen is a real joy.
-However it’s important that, when picking your herbs you do not hamper further growth of the plant by picking too many leaves and preventing the plant form being able to function properly.
+However it’s important that, when picking your herbs you do not hamper further growth of the plant by picking too many leaves.

 Each herb you pick and how you pick it will depend on what you want to use it for.
 If you just want a few leaves to add to a salad or a sauce you should just pinch each leaf off with your fingers, rather than take the whole stem.
 This will leave sufficient leaves in place for the plant to continue photosynthesising (making and providing food for the plant so it can produce more tasty leaves).
 However, if it is the end of the season and you want to harvest the whole plant to preserve for winter use (such as to make pesto out of basil), cutting the plant at the base of the stems or digging it up completely is recommended.

 Tips for Picking Herbs

 The time of day and time of season can affect the quantity of oil present in the leaves of your herbs.
 The oil present in the leaves can determine the flavour intensity of the herb and its nutritional content or medicinal value.
 Therefore, to achieve the maximum flavour of the herb, follow these simple tips:

 - Harvest your herbs on a dry day, in late morning after the dew has evaporated.

 - Harvest your herbs before the plants flower (the energy it takes to produce the flowers can reduce the oil content in the leaves and the existence of flowers can slow or stop the further production of leaves).

 - Remove any flower heads from the plant to ensure it keeps producing as many leaves as possible.